ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/eyes.md

 ### Sibling Transforms
 those Transforms that you can move around.
 Those are working with a similar concept as the  *poseLocators* you see in lots of other functions.
-They basically just define the poses of the joints in all eyelid poses posed by the arrow ctrls (blink, wide, upperLidUp, upperLidDown, ...)
+They basically just define the poses of the joints in all eyelid posed by the arrow ctrls (blink, wide, upperLidUp, upperLidDown, ...)
 Locate them by clicking the button **Select Sibling Transforms** And then just place them, as you go through the rom that you applied:
 ![Alt text](../images/face_placeSiblings.gif)